BusAI-Self-Driving-Car/KiranP-Advanced-Lane-Lines/README.md

 After applying calibration, thresholding, and a perspective transform to a road image, I take a binary image where the lane lines stand out clearly.
 However,I still need to decide explicitly which pixels are part of the lines and which belong to the left line and which belong to the right line.

-I first take a histogram along all the columns in the lower half of the image like this:
+I first take a histogram along all the columns in the lower half of the image like this: XHL Histogram

 ```python
 import numpy as np